-The Chair of Analytics & Optimization conducts research which deals with decision problems arising in the areas of pricing and revenue management as well as last-mile logistics and can be solved using operations research.
+The Chair of Analytics & Optimization conducts research which deals with decision problems arising in the areas of pricing & revenue management as well as smart logistics & mobility and can be solved using operations research.

 Our goal is to build simple, practical, and realistic models that allow getting model input directly from the data.
 By designing computationally efficient methods that are both easy and scalable, we strive to generate interesting insights and bring significant value to practice.

 Regularly, we cooperate with industry partners like, amongst others, GLS, IBM, Sixt, TUI, and ZeppelinRental.

 Modeling preferences of market participants to capture the effects of choice behavior in various optimization models constitutes the foundation of all research activities at the chair.
 The actors mainly considered are customers requesting services, e.g., flights or deliveries, but in some settings also service providers like occasional drivers in a crowdshipping system.

 To segment these actors depending on their choice behavior and to specify mathematical models accordingly, different methods of data mining and machine learning are employed (e.g., clustering or preference learning).
 Depending on the research question, either static, deterministic or dynamic, stochastic models are developed.
 In the case standard software cannot be applied efficiently, we also design specialized optimization algorithms.
 On the one hand, this includes state-of-the-art heuristics, e.g., evolutionary algorithms and adaptive large neighborhood search, on the other hand, algorithms based on approximate dynamic programming.
 The latter enable real-time decision support using artificial intelligence.

 Key Fields of Application

 Pricing & Revenue Management